7 Safety Tips You Need to Know Before You Use a Neti Pot

 Tilt your head the correct way

 The whole point of a neti pot is to clear out your sinuses, and in order to do that, you want the solution to go through the nasal cavity completely.
 How you tilt your head matters a whole lot, especially for those of you who are wary about using the device for fear of drowning or choking.
 “The head position that you rinse in is actually quite important,” says Dr. Patel.
 “It’s not just for getting it in and out of the sinuses best, but also so that you feel comfortable.”
 She recommends tilting your head sideways to a head-hanging-upside position if you’re using a neti pot.
 Once you squeeze the solution up one nostril and it comes out the other side, you then tilt your head the other way and squeeze the solution up the second nostril.
 If you have a squeeze bottle, keep your head straight and lean forward.
+Follow these other tips on how to use a neti pot.

 Use clean water

 Neti pots received a bad rap a few years ago after some people who used them died of a “brain-eating amoeba” known as Naegleria fowleri.
 While this sounds frightening, your chances of suffering from this fate are slim to none if you use the right kind of water.
 Scientists found that those killed by this amoeba had used neti pots filled with unfiltered tap water, concluding that the water, not the neti pot, was the culprit.
 That’s why, when you use a neti pot, it’s imperative that you use distilled or filtered water, or water that has been boiled for 3 to 5 minutes and allowed to cool to lukewarm or room temperature.
-(Here are more details about the proper use of neti pots from the Food and Drug Administration.)

 There is a recipe to follow